iiasa/Condor_run_R/README.md

 This can also be achieved by setting [`BUNDLE_ONLY = TRUE`](configuring.md#bundle_only) in the configuration file.
 To learn how to set up a configuration file, see the [documentation on configuring](configuring.md).

-To (re)submit a run from a pre-existing bundle, use:
+To (re)seed a bundle and (re)submit a run from a pre-existing bundle, use:

 `[Rscript ][path to]Condor_run[_basic].R <bundle file>.7z`

-**:point_right:Note:**  when you have made customizations to your R installation via site, profile or user environment files, it may be necessary to have `Rscript` ignore these customizations by using the `Rscript --vanilla` option on invocation.
+**:point_right:Note:** the configuration settings provided on creation of the bundle are used.
+These are stored in the bundle as a checkpoint file during bundling.

 After a run completes, the analysis script `Condor_run_stats.R` can be used to obtain plots and statistics on run and cluster performance.
 This script can be run from [RStudio](https://rstudio.com/) or the command line via `Rscript`.
 The command line arguments specify which runs to analyse and can either be a submit configuration `.R` file or a paths to a [directory containing run log files and other artifacts](configuring.md#condor_dir).